astropy/astropy-APEs/APE3.rst

       it can affect things, such as logging, that are not very dynamic.

-However, there are number of shortcomings of this approach:
+However, there are a number of shortcomings of this approach:

     - The entire astropy package must be imported to determine what the config items are, and generate the template configuration file.
-This is slow, and can place unnecessary restrictions on the code in order to make it importable at build time.
+This is slow, and can place otherwise unnecessary restrictions on the code in order to make it importable at build time.

     - The template config file is copied to the user's home directory with all values uncommented.
 This means we don't know which